- Whom Do Parents Call for Further Information?

 What Is the Approximate Total Enrollment?

 More than 6,000 students attend 9 high schools located in Jefferson and Nelson counties.
-Enrollment ranges from 250 to 1,400 students per school.
+Enrollment ranges from 250 to more than 1,300 students per school.
 Check with individual schools for specific enrollment figures.

 Is Transportation Available?